lsaravia/AmazonFireTippingPoints/Appendices.md

 ## Estimation of increments in the probability of ignition after the fitted period due to deforestation

-We assume that the fitted parameters are the result of an average of two kinds of vegetation, the vegetation that grows after deforestation that has a very fast recover/growth thus the parameter $p$ is higher, and the original forest that has a very low recover so $p$ is lower.
-The average cocient $\theta=p/f$ is assumed constant.
+We make the assumption that the fitted parameters result from an average of two distinct types of vegetation: the first type represents vegetation that regrows rapidly after deforestation, characterized by swift recovery and growth, leading to a higher parameter $p$.
+On the other hand, the second type represents the original forest, which exhibits slow recovery, resulting in a lower $p$.
+Additionally, the vegetation with rapid growth is more flammable than the forest, leading to a higher value for $f$.
+By fitting the model with both types of vegetation, we can assume that the average $\theta = p/f$ remains constant.
+This assumption allows us to calculate the variations in both $p$ and $f$.

 Following [@Lovejoy2018] estimation let's assume that 20% of the amazon forest is deforested and that a quarter of this area, a global 5% burns annually.
 This is a very conservative assumption, if we would assume a greater proportion the effect would also be greater.
 Thus the estimated probability of burned forest growth ($p_{\text{estimated}}$) is calculated as the weighted mean of the deforested vegetation and the original forest.